 Finally, we have to show that Let $\area(P)$ (and $\area(Q)$) be the number of whole cells between $P$ (respectively $Q$) and the bottom-right semi-perimeter of the rectangle containing $(P,Q)$.
 Then $\area(P,Q) = \area(P) - \area(Q) - (m+n-1)$, where $m$ is the width of the path.

-We can compute the first terms factors as follows: for each north-step of the relevant path, we count the number of east-steps that follow it and take the sum of these quantities over all north-steps.
-In this way, we get
+We can compute the first terms factors as follows: for each north step of the relevant path, we count the number of east steps that follow it and take the sum of these quantities over all north steps.
+In this way, for the first summand, we get